Decentralized Online Regularized Learning Over Random Time-Varying Graphs: Decentralized Regularized Linear Regression

 where $H_i(k)\in \mathbb R^{n_i\times n}$ is the random regression matrix of node $i$ at instant $k$, $v_i(k)\in \mathbb R^{n_i}$ is the additive measurement noise, and $y_i(k)\in \mathbb R^{n_i}$ is the observation data.

-0.2cm \begin{remark} \rm{The regression model (\ref{measurement}) with random regression matrices over random graphs have been widely studied in \cite{LLB}, \cite{kar2011}-\cite{sahu2016}, \cite{sahu2018}, \cite{zxw}-\cite{wjx} and \cite{zzjf}-\cite{zhz}.
-There are various uncertainties in real-word networks, where intermittent sensing failures and packet dropouts may occur at random times \cite{kar20132}. (i) Node/link failures can be modeled by a sequence of random communication graphs \cite{zzjf}. (ii) Node sensing failures or measurement losses can be modeled by a sequence of random observation/regression matrices, for example, $H_i(k)=\mu_i(k)C_i(k)$, where $\{\mu_i(k),k\ge 0\}$ is a sequence of i.i.d.
-Bernoulli variables modeling intermittent sensor failures, and $C_i(k)$ is the regression matrix without sensing failures \cite{kar20132}.
-Besides, in decentralized parameter identification \cite{wjx}, all the nodes over graphs cooperatively identify the parameters of an auto-regressive (AR) model from noisy data, and each node's measurement equation is given by \bna y_i(k)=\sum_{j=1}^dc_jy_i(k-j)+v_i(k),~k\ge 0,~i\in \mathcal V, \ena where $\{c_j\in \mathbb R, 1\leq j\leq d\}$ are the model parameters to be identified, and $v_i(k)\in \mathbb R$ is the additive zero-mean white noise.
+0.2cm \begin{remark} \rm{The regression model (\ref{Ameasurement}) with random regression matrices over random graphs have been widely studied in \cite{ALLB}, \cite{Akar2011}-\cite{Asahu2016}, \cite{Asahu2018}, \cite{Awjx} and \cite{Azzjf}-\cite{Azhz}.
+There are various uncertainties in real-word networks, where intermittent sensing failures and packet dropouts may occur at random times \cite{Akar20132}. (i) Node/link failures can be modeled by a sequence of random communication graphs \cite{Azzjf}. (ii) Node sensing failures or measurement losses can be modeled by a sequence of random observation/regression matrices, for example, $H_i(k)=\frac{1}{p}\mu_i(k)C_i$, where $\{\mu_i(k),k\ge 0\}$ is a sequence of zero-one i.i.d.
+Bernoulli variables accounting for sensor failures, $p>0$ is the sensing probability, and $C_i$ models the normal operation of the sensor \cite{Akar2012}-\cite{Akar20132}.
+Besides, in decentralized parameter identification \cite{Awjx}, all the nodes over graphs cooperatively identify the parameters of an auto-regressive (AR) model from noisy data, and each node's measurement equation is given by \bna y_i(k)=\sum_{j=1}^dc_jy_i(k-j)+v_i(k),~k\ge 0,~i\in \mathcal V, \ena where $\{c_j\in \mathbb R, 1\leq j\leq d\}$ are the model parameters to be identified, and $v_i(k)\in \mathbb R$ is the additive zero-mean white noise.
 Here, the unknown parameter $x_0=[c_1,\cdots,c_d]^T\in \mathbb R^d$ and the random regression matrix $H_i(k)=[y_i(k-1),\cdots,y_i(k-d)]\in \mathbb R^{1\times d}$. } \end{remark}

 0.2cm \begin{remark} \rm{In this paper, the network structure is modeled by a sequence of random digraphs $\G(k,\omega)=\{\V,$ $\mathcal E_{\G(k,\omega)},$ $\A_{\G(k,\omega)}\}$, $k\ge 0$, where $\omega$ is the sample path, $\A_{\G(k,\omega)}=[w_{ij}(k,\omega)]_{N\times N}$ is an $N$-dimensional random weighted adjacency matrix with zero diagonal elements, and $\mathcal E_{\G(k,\omega)}$ is the edge set, where each edge represents a communication link.
 Denote the neighborhood of node $i$ at instant $k$ by $\mathcal N_i(k,\omega)=\{j\in \V|(j,i)\in \mathcal E_{\G(k,\omega)}\}$.
 There is a one-to-one correspondence between $\G(k,\omega)$ and $\A_{\G(k,\omega)}$.
 Here, the sample path $\omega$ is omitted.
 The in-degree of node $i$ at instant $k$ $\mathrm{deg}^i_{\text{in}}(k)=\sum_{j\in\mathcal V}w_{ij}(k)$ and the out-degree of node $i$ at instant $k$ $\mathrm{deg}^i_{\text{out}}(k)=\sum_{j\in\mathcal V}w_{ji}(k)$.
 If $\mathrm{deg}^i_{\text{in}}(k)=\mathrm{deg}^i_{\text{out}}(k)$, $\forall~ i\in \mathcal V$, then $\G(k)$ is balanced.
 We call $\L_{\G(k)}=\mathcal D_{\G(k)}-\mathcal A_{\G(k)}$ the Laplacian matrix of $\G(k)$, where $\mathcal D_{\G(k)}=\textbf{diag}(\mathrm{deg}^1_{\text{in}}(k),\cdots,\mathrm{deg}^N_{\text{in}}(k))$.} \end{remark}